 Caution: Consult your health practitioner before using olive leaf extract if you are taking blood pressure or diabetic medication and other drugs such as warfarin and antibiotics.

 Ivy is an evergreen climber endemic to Europe.
-Ivy leaf is used medicinally to bring respiratory relief.
+Ivy leaf is derived from the common ivy plant (Hedera helix) and used medicinally to bring respiratory relief.
 It has been shown to increase oxygen in the lungs of children suffering from asthma and is beneficial as an anti-inflammatory and decongestant in the management of chronic bronchitis.
 It is also helpful in relieving coughs.

 In order for the correct homeopathic remedy to be administered an accurate diagnosis of the patient must be made.
 Once this is done, patient and remedy can be confidently paired.